Senya247/perlin-noise-image/README.md

 ```
 This will generate a jpg file called map.jpg

-I'm not 100% sure what exactly these 2 parameters do, so try plating around them a bit, but don't set depth to more than 11.
+I'm not 100% sure what exactly these 2 parameters do, so try playing around with them a bit, but don't set depth to more than 11.
 I've included some samples in the `samples` directory for reference